-The Immigrant Learning Center is adding a Communications Specialist to our three-person communications team to improve the efficiency and effectiveness of our work.
-The composition of the workload will be fluid and subject to change according to opportunities and projects that arise but will lean heavily toward social media and video production.
+The Immigrant Learning Center is hiring a Communications Specialist to work as part of a three-person team (specialist, designer and director).
+The composition of the workload will be fluid and subject to change according to opportunities and projects that arise.
+There is also room for taking initiative to create projects of your own.

 How this position relates to our mission:

-The communications specialist will help The ILC English language program leverage the expertise of our teaching staff to create online materials that can reach immigrants and refugees anywhere that are struggling to learn English.
+- The communications specialist will help The ILC English language program leverage the expertise of our teaching staff to create online materials that can reach immigrants and refugees anywhere who are struggling to learn English.

-None of our work is possible without funding.
-The communications specialist will support the development department tell compelling stories about our work.
+- None of our work is possible without funding.
+The communications specialist will support the development department in sharing compelling stories about our work.

 Position reports to: